Picnics, Nature and Play at Stafford Lake Park

 Marin Parks hosts numerous family programs throughout the year at Stafford Lake, including Nature for Kids walks, campfire programs, fishing events, bike riding lessons, Bike Park work sessions, and more.
 Check out their online events calendar for a full schedule.

 Stafford Lake is a perfect destination for families with children from toddlers on up.
 It's a great place to relax, play, and spend the day outdoors.
-Like all Marin County parks, there's an entry fee for Stafford Lake of $5 per vehicle on weekdays and $10 on weekends and holidays.
-Entry is free on the first Saturday of every month, thanks to Measure A. Summer hours, from May 28 through September 4, are 7 am to 8 pm daily.
+Like all Marin County parks, there's an entry fee for Stafford Lake of $5 per vehicle on weekdays and $10 on weekends and holidays during the summer and $5 each day during the winter.
+Entry is free on the first Saturday of every month, thanks to Measure A. Summer hours, from May 26 through September 3, are 7 am to 8 pm daily.
 Hours change seasonally; check the Marin County Parks website for the exact schedule.
 No dogs, except for service animals, are allowed.

 Stafford Lake County Park is located on Novato Boulevard, about two miles west of the San Marin Drive intersection.
 To get there, take Highway 101 to the San Marin Drive exit, then head west on San Marin Drive, which you'll follow for about three miles until you get to Novato Boulevard.
 Turn right onto Novato Boulevard and follow it to the park; you'll turn left into the parking lot after you pass the Stafford Lake Dam.
 For more information on Stafford Lake and other Marin County Parks, visit www.marinparks.org.